 Most data privacy regulations share one goal – to give individuals more control over their personal data.
-At the same time, with the growing importance of web and mobile analytics, organizations have to take privacy compliance seriously.
+At the same time, with the growing awareness of the importance of privacy rights amongst users, organizations have to take privacy compliance seriously.
+Users want to know what information is being collected about them.
+That’s why companies need to precede their marketing activities with user consent if they’re going to build relationships based on trust.

-With a consent management platform (CMP), consent collection and management is easier and more transparent.
+A consent management platform (CMP) makes consent collection and management easier and more transparent.

 Learn more about Piwik PRO Consent Manager.

-A consent management platform is a piece of software that helps you collect and manage personal information and consent in line with data protection laws and regulations like the EU’s GDPR, California’s CCPA, or Brazil’s LGPD.
+A consent management platform is a piece of software that helps you collect and manage personal information and consent in line with data protection laws and regulations.

 A CMP also helps you fire tags based on users’ consent decisions and prevent them from running before you obtain legal consent.

-As with selecting any kind of tool, you need to see what deployment options are available, what resources you have, and what the key requirements are to make it work.
+Selecting the right CMP needs careful consideration.
+You should see what deployment options are available, what your resources are, and what the key requirements are to make it work.

-Below, we list some things that you should consider in the decision-making process:
+Below, we list some things you should consider when seeking a consent management platform that suits your business needs.

 Privacy and compliance

-Since a consent management platform is supposed to streamline your compliance efforts, look into the privacy aspects of the CMP you go for, such as:
+Since a consent management platform is supposed to streamline your compliance efforts, look into the privacy aspects of the CMP you go for.

-- Does the CMP offer flexible data residency options?
-For example, if you process data of EU residents, make sure it is stored in the EU and not transferred overseas.
+• Does the CMP offer flexible data residency options?
+For example, if you process data of EU residents, it might be a good idea to store the data in the EU and not transfer it overseas.

-- What privacy regulations does the CMP help you address and how?
-Beyond laws that require valid user consent in most cases, there are regulations like the French CNIL or German TTDSG that you can observe by applying zero-cookie load.
-If you fall under these laws, look for a CMP that offers this feature.
+• What privacy regulations does the CMP help you address and how?
+Beyond laws that require valid user consent, there are regulations like the France’s CNIL or Germany’s TTDSG that you can observe by applying zero-cookie load.
+If you’re subject to these laws, look for a CMP that offers this feature.

-- Does the CMP offer different tracking methods?
+• Does the CMP support different tracking methods?
 For example, anonymous tracking can help you satisfy compliance requirements by not collecting personal data without consent but still gathering valuable insights.

 Integration

-Inspect the options for integrating your consent collection channels to ensure a smooth, secure, and synchronized data flow.
+Inspect the options for integrating channels that need consent collection to ensure a smooth, secure, and synchronized data flow.
 Make sure that all customer actions – consents, preference changes, unsubscription requests, and data subject access request logs – are consistently reflected in all systems.

-You should also check if the consent management platform can be connected with a tag management system or customer data platform.
-This way, you can adjust settings in these tools to respond based on users’ consents.
+You should also check if the consent management platform can be connected with a tag management system, if you use one.
+This way, you can adjust settings in these tools to respond based on users’ consent.

 Customization